An absolutely vital part of any aquarium set-up is the filter.

 Having it in your filter won’t harm anything, and it might have some benefit.
 So if you want to be extra vigilant in providing chemical free water for your fish, then go for it.

 However, we prefer to use that space in the filter for more mechanical and biological filtration, but keep some charcoal handy if it’s needed after medicating.

-If you’re keeping a tank over 55 gallons, we’d always recommend going with a canister filter.
+If you’re keeping a tank over 55 gallons, we’d always recommend going with a canister type.

 If you have a 5 gallon betta tank, a small sponge filter will work just fine.

-For aquarium sizes in between, either a HOB (or two) or a canister filter will suffice.
+For aquarium sizes in between, either a HOB (or two) or a canister type will suffice.